Churnie HXCN

 Submit a request – Academia Support

-At the same time I submitted the ticket, I also sent an identical email to the support address.
+When I submitted the ticket, I also fired off an identical copy to the support inbox.
+Here's what it said:

 Subject: Refund Request - Annual Subscription Charge (PayPal: exc*****com)